LevelUp-2x/ADAPT-CamelDEV/Project-Progress/ADAPT-CamelDEV.md

 - [x] Create unit tests for GeminiModelBackend
 - [x] Integrate new backend classes with existing CAMEL framework
 - [x] Update user documentation with instructions for using new model options in ADAPT
+- [x] Optimize performance for new model integrations within the ADAPT framework
+- [x] Update main README.md with new model integration information
 - [ ] Perform system-wide testing of ADAPT with new model backends
-- [ ] Optimize performance for new model integrations within the ADAPT framework
 - [ ] Conduct a comprehensive code review
-- [ ] Update main README.md with new model integration information
+- [ ] Develop advanced examples showcasing new model capabilities

 ## Challenges and Solutions
 - Challenge: Lack of detailed API documentation for GitHub Models